d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 See [releases](https://github.com/rsyncOSX/rcloneosx/releases) for download.

-## Issues
+## Version 1.5.4

+- released 21 June 2018
-There is an [issue](https://github.com/rsyncOSX/rcloneosx/issues/195) regarding starting RcloneOSX without installing rclone first.
+- fixed a bug (crash) if RcloneOSX is started without installing rclone first
+- some enhancements in logs

 ## Version 1.5.2